EDUCBA Logo

 Maven Install Dependencies 20

-After adding the dependency, we need to go into the project folder and need to execute the mvn clean install command for importing the dependency which we have added.
+After adding the dependency, we need to go into the project folder and execute the mvn clean install command to import the dependence we have added.
 In the below example, we are running this command from the command line.

 Code: